SeisComP/seiscomp/doc/base/glossary.rst

       slowness corresponds to a low velocity.

    SNR
-      Signal-to-noise ratio.
+      Abbreviation for :term:`signal-to-noise ratio`.

    source depth
       Location of an earthquake below the Earth's surface.
 Earthquakes can occur between the surface and depths of about 700 km.
-Usually three classes of earthquakes are seperated according to the depth: Shallow earthquakes occur in the depth range of 0 to 70 km; intermediate earthquakes between 70 and 300km depth; and deep earthquakes between 300 and 700 km depth.
+Usually three classes of earthquakes are separated according to the depth: Shallow earthquakes occur in the depth range of 0 to 70 km; intermediate earthquakes between 70 and 300km depth; and deep earthquakes between 300 and 700 km depth.
 Earthquakes at large depths occur much less frequent than shallow earthquakes.
 Additionally, deep